Philodendron elegans (Finger-leaf Philodendron) Indoor Care, Propagation, Problems and Solutions

 Finger-leaf Philodendron is an excellent addition to any plant collection.
 You may acquire the plant from Etsy (Link to Etsy).

-Finger-leaf Philodendron requires regular pruning to keep the plant neat, encourage a bushy growth and rejuvenate growth.
+Finger-leaf Philodendron care requires regular pruning to keep the plant neat, encourage a bushy growth and rejuvenate growth.
 Repotting of the young plant is needed when it becomes pot-bound while the large plants require annual replenishment of the soil.
 Keep reading for more on these conditions and how to best to provide them.

 Philodendron elegans, Finger-leaf Philodendron